 Related sample: Routes.The Webix way

-These lines define the navigation rule after selecting an item in the list and starts the router.
+These lines define the navigation rule after selecting an item in the list and start the router.
 Template, in its turn, uses an existing router and makes a step back on button click (look at its code above).

-Now lets try to recreate the same app, but stick closer to the native Backbone approach.
-Instead of creating Webix UI directly, lets define Backbone-Webix integrated views for both states:
+Now let's try to recreate the same app, but stick closer to the native Backbone approach.
+Instead of creating Webix UI directly, let's define Backbone-Webix integrated views for both states:

 var layout = new WebixView({